Uh-X3L/rETL/README.md

 - Ensure your code passes all CI checks (see the CI badge above).
 - Open a pull request with a clear description of your changes.
 - For major changes, please open an issue first to discuss what you would like to change.
-- See [CONTRIBUTING.md](CONTRIBUTING.md) for more details (or create this file if it does not exist).

 ## License
 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.